rust-lang/rust/active/0000-const-unsafe-pointers.md

 Today's unsafe pointers design is consistent with the borrowed pointers types in Rust, using the `mut` qualifier for a mutable pointer, and no qualifier for an "immutable" pointer.
-Renaming the pointers would be divergence from this consistency, and would also introduce a keyword that is not used elsehwere in the language, `const`.
+Renaming the pointers would be divergence from this consistency, and would also introduce a keyword that is not used elsewhere in the language, `const`.

 # Alternatives